GrazianoMJ/EC535_Project/android/README.md

 ### Adjustment commands
 Note that a __tick__ is the smallest unit of movement the turret can support.
+Currently a tick must be in the range of (0 to 10) inclusive.
 - __up X ticks__: Adjust turret pitch upward
 - __down X ticks__: Adjust turret pitch downward
 - __left X ticks__: Adjust turret yaw left